top of page

 Parents will appreciate the large lawns and benches nearby – a perfect opportunity for a picnic or relaxation.

-From April to October, the narrow-gage railway operates and takes its passengers around the Park.
+From April to October, the narrow-gage railway operates, and Bella the train takes its passengers around the Park.
 The entrance fee is £2 for an adult and £1 for a child (under 3’s free).

 What are the Park’s facilities for the visitors?